-(iv) Estimated useful lives and depreciation of property, plant and equipment, right-of-use asset and intangible assets with finite lives
+(iii) Estimated useful lives and depreciation of property, plant and equipment, right-of-use asset and intangible assets with finite lives

 Depreciation and amortization of property, plant and equipment, right-of-use asset and intangible assets with finite lives are dependent upon estimates of useful lives and when the asset is available for use, which are determined through the exercise of judgment and are dependent upon estimates that take into account factors such as economic and market conditions, frequency of use, anticipated changes in laws and technological improvements.
-These estimates are noted in Note 10 and Note 11 of the interim condensed consolidated financial statements.

-(v) Impairment of property, plant and equipment, right-of-use asset and intangible assets other than goodwill
+Impairment of property, plant and equipment, right-of-use asset and intangible assets other than goodwill

-The assessment of any impairment on property, plant and equipment, right-of-use asset and intangible assets other than goodwill is dependent upon estimates of recoverable amounts.
-As the recoverable amount is the higher of fair value less costs of disposal ("FVLCS") and value in use ("VIU"), management must consider factors such as economic and market conditions, estimated future cash flows, discount rates and asset-specific risks.
-No impairment was recognized on any intangible assets with finite useful lives as no impairment indicators became known during the nine months ended July 31, 2022 as stated in Note 10 and Note 11 of the interim condensed consolidated financial statements.
+The assessment of any impairment on property, plant and equipment, right-of-use assets and intangible assets other than goodwill is dependent upon estimates of recoverable amounts.
+As the recoverable amount is the higher of fair value less costs of disposal ("FVLCD") and value in use ("VIU"), management must consider factors such as economic and market conditions, estimated future cash flows, discount rates and asset-specific risks.
+Impairment of goodwill